MayMeow/cakephp-identity/README.md

 | identity_permissions | Storing permissions information |
 | identity_permission_roles | Binding permissions to roles |
 | identity_roles_users | Binding users to roles, one user can have multiple roles |

+## How to use

+Permissions are using action strings to verify permissions.
+Action string looks like this `Plugin:/prefix/Controller/Action` or `__:/prefix/Controller/Action` when plugin is not available;

+You can get action string via